Have you ever thought of locating yourself on the blue planet (Earth)? This might be a tough question if you are residing in a new place.

 - Farmers make use of GPS for seasonal tracking of field mapping, soil evaluation, and yield analysis.

 - Used in space and astronomical fields.

-Right from our smartphones to high speed aerial vehicles make use of GPS for tracking and locating of unknown places.
-This revolutionized technology is implemented in internet of things, wearables etc.
+Right from our smartphones to high-speed aerial vehicles (drones) make use of GPS for tracking and locating of unknown places.
+This revolutionized technology is implemented in the Internet of Things, and wearable embedded systems etc.